w3c/wai-website/pages/about/groups/agwg.md

 Joining the AG Working Group enables you to participate fully in the development of the work and influence the deliverables.
 You and your organization will also be listed as contributors, where appropriate.

-To become a participant requires a commitment from you to support the work of the group in the following ways:
+ Being a participant involves commitment to support the work of the group in the following ways:

 * Engage actively with other participants in the working group using the group’s communication channels.
 * Keep up with weekly tasks and the progress of the work &mdash; for example, via the minutes of past meetings, mailing list discussions, and GitHub issue comments.
-* Give your input on time.
+* Give your input promptly, when it’s needed.

 To learn how you can become a participant in the group, see [Instructions for joining the Accessibility Guidelines Working Group](https://www.w3.org/groups/wg/ag/instructions/).